bertreb/pimatic-sounds/README.md

 # pimatic-sounds
-Pimatic plugin for playing sounds and tts sentences to Chromecast devices
+Pimatic plugin for playing sounds and tts sentences on Chromecast devices